Group

 Andrea Mangel Raventos (2017-2021)

-Supervised by Ruud Kortlever and collaborating with Fokko Mulder, Andrea collaborated in the area of muti-physics modeling of the battolyser concept.
+Supervised by Ruud Kortlever and collaborating with Fokko Mulder, Andrea collaborated in the area of multi-physics modelling of the battolyser concept.

 Hadi Rajaei (post-doctoral researcher 2018-2021)

-After a PhD in rotating Rayleigh-Bénard convection at Eindhoven University of Technology, Hadi works as aworks as a postdoctoral researcher in the area of alkaline water electrolysis.
-Besides fundamental experimental studies into microporous separators, and more innovative electrode designs, he thoroughly studies the feasibility and potential of membrane-less designs.
+After completing a PhD in rotating Rayleigh-Bénard convection at Eindhoven University of Technology, Hadi works as a postdoctoral researcher in alkaline water electrolysis.
+In addition to fundamental experimental studies of microporous separators and more innovative electrode designs, he also thoroughly examined the feasibility and potential of membraneless designs.

 Linkedin | Researchgate